 A partnership between Duval County Public Schools & the University of North Florida supported by

 The mission of the Jacksonville Teacher Residency program is to recruit, prepare and retain a diverse population of highly effective teachers who serve in high needs schools to ensure that Duval County students are college and career ready.

 All JTR students are enrolled in the Master of Arts in Teaching (MAT), a 30-credit course of study.

 To begin the application process for the 2020 cohort, fill out a Prospect Form today!

 All eligible prospects will be sent an Application Packet electronically within 72 hours.

 JTR Program Highlights

-- A selective residency program for prospective teacher leaders to teach Science or Mathematics in high-needs middle and high schools
+- A selective residency program for prospective teacher leaders to teach in high-need middle and high schools

 - A residency model that blends a full-year classroom apprenticeship experience with Master's level course work in education, leading to a Master of Arts in Teaching

 - Additional focus on recruiting individuals from backgrounds underrepresented in STEM areas

 - Living expense award of $20-25K provided during the Residency Year